fdttests/rover-test/README.md

 ## Running the app

 After building the app, you can run `npm run app:cli -- move-rovers [filePath]` to send instructions to the rovers.
-The file must be valid instructions to rovers deploy.
+The file must have valid instructions to rovers deploy.
 Some examples are included in project on the folder `sample-data`.

 ## Running the sample